CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 If you want to create a choropleth map or a proportional symbol map, you can use absolute scaling or distribute the features in classes.
 In the first case, the color and/or size of a feature in the map is proportional to the value of some property or combination of properties.
 In the second case, values are classified according to a classification rule.

-There are many classification rules like equal intervals, jenks natural breaks or classification by quantiles.
+There are many classification rules that can be used like equal intervals, jenks natural breaks or classification by quantiles.
 The choice of classification rule depends on the data and has a great impact on the visualization.
 These rules can be implemented using accessors like `getFillColor` or `getPointRadius` but you need to be able to calculate the thresholds for each class.

 When the `CartoLayer` `type` property is set to `MAP_TYPES.QUERY` or `MAP_TYPES.TABLE`, all the data from the query or the table is retrieved and you can perform threshold calculations client-side.
 When the `type` property is set to `MAP_TYPES.TILESET`, only the vector tiles corresponding to the current viewport and zoom level are downloaded to the client, so you can only determine the thresholds for the whole dataset if the server provides them.